google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# Batched data
+# Batched Data

 Break data into smaller batches
-  * We’ll use a new batch on each learning step
+  * We’ll use a new batch on each learning step.
-  * New hyperparameter batch size controls how much data is used for each learning step
+  * New hyperparameter batch size controls how much data is used for each learning step.

  ![](res/regression10.png)